 by Legacy Plan Jan 15, 2018

-Summary: Recent natural disasters, including hurricanes in Florida and Texas and wildfires in the west, offer an important reminder that is fundamental to estate planning, which is that planning involves preparing for (and guarding against) the worst possible outcomes.
-One of these types of preparations is to ensure the safety and well-being of your estate planning legal documents themselves, whether in hard copy or electronic form.
-With the proper planning steps, you can make sure that your documents are safe, and are accessible to the people who will need them in the event of you incapacity or death.
+Summary: Recent natural disasters, including hurricanes in Florida and Texas and wildfires in the West, offer an important reminder that is fundamental to estate planning, which is that planning involves preparing for (and guarding against) the worst possible outcomes.
+One of these types of preparations is to ensure the safety and well-being of your estate planning legal documents themselves, whether in hard-copy or electronic form.
+With the proper planning steps, you can make sure that your documents are safe, and are accessible to the people who will need them in the event of your incapacity or death.

 vitally important to be prepared.

 One way to prepare is to ensure that your vital documents are protected.
 In addition to other papers like passports, birth certificates and insurance policies, you’ll definitely want to make certain that your estate planning documents are among

 your collection of essential papers that you protect.